 An easily movable Metal Exercise Pen, also called x-pen can work great for bunny housing, if the bunny is kept indoors, and you do not have predatory animals living in the house with the bunny that would pose a risk.
 For Holland Lops, we recommend an x-pen that is at least 30″ tall, like the one below:

-Or, if you are looking for an even more sturdy, semi-permanent option, that looks really nice, something like this would work really well.
+Or, if you are looking for an even more sturdy, semi-permanent option, this second play pen looks really nice and would work really well.

 Another great option is using Wire Storage Cubes to either build your own enclosure, or attach a run to an existing enclosure (like I did).
 Sometimes these are called C & C Grids, or NIC grids.
 These are inexpensive, but do require a bit of ingenuity.
 There are a lot of great examples on YouTube on how to do this.